madhankumar028/Daily-I-Learn/topicsandlink.md

  *[default parameter](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Default_parameters)

 16/12/16
-`
 Learnt sass basics and creating github gist with the basics which I learnt.
 Array.prototype.push.apply() : merges two array as like concat. arr.push() : add it to the last element of the array and returns len of arr.
-`

 17/12/16
-`1.
-Learnt emmet.
-Added emmet plugin in to my text editor.`
+1. Learnt emmet.
+Added emmet plugin in to my text editor.

 18/12/16
-`1.
-Learnt angular component and migrating my app to 1.5`
+1. Learnt angular component and migrating my app to 1.5

 20/12/16
-`1.
-Learnt new string properties from es6
-      string interpolation (concatenation and so on).
+1. Learnt new string properties from es6 string interpolation (concatenation and so on). string methods
-      string methods
          *string.prototype.startsWith